Amby, Queensland: Education

 There are no schools in Amby.
-The nearest government school is Mitchell State School in neighbouring Mitchell to the west which provide primary education and secondary education to Year 10.
-For secondary education to Year 12, the nearest government school is Roma State College in Roma to the east, but it is sufficiently distant that distance education and boarding school are other options.
+The nearest government school is Mitchell State School in neighbouring Mitchell to the west which provides primary education and secondary education to Year 10.
+For secondary education to Year 12, the nearest government school is Roma State College in Roma to the east, but it is sufficiently distant that distance education and boarding school are the alternatives.

 Amenities

 The Amby branch of the Queensland Country Women's Association meets in the Booringa Shire Hall.